berthubert/hello-dl/README.md

    * Tools must do things you will be personally be impressed by
  * Not skimp over the details, how does it ACTUALLY work
  * Make reading the tool's source code a good learning experience
+ * However, also not confuse you with weird historical words
+ * Cover all the techniques that form the backbone of modern DL successes
  * Use language and terms that are compatible with modern day usage
    * So you can also understand PyTorch tutorials
- * However, also not confuse you with weird historical words
- * Cover all the techniques that form the backbone of modern DL successes

 Non-goals:

  * Turn you into a machine learning professional
- * Teach you PyTorch
+ * Teach you PyTorch directly

-The idea is that after you are done with the blog posts (yet to be written) and the tools that it should all make sense to you.
+The idea is that after you are done with the blog posts (yet to be written) and have worked with the tools that it should all make sense to you.
+And *then* you can get to work with professional tooling and get to work.

 # Status
 So far this implements a small but pretty nice autograd system.
 Initial